myxomatosis/xpaste/README.md

 ## Using xpaste and xpastef

-xpaste doesn't do line breaks and so is not good with multiple line items xpastef does add line breaks but also adds an extra line at the end
+* `xpaste` doesn't do line breaks and so is not good with multiple line items

+* `xpastef` does add line breaks but also adds an extra line at the end

-### xpaste
+#### xpaste
-To use xpaste just copy what you want to paste to your copy buffer using `control +c`, or any other way you normally do it, then run xpaste.
+To use `xpaste` just copy what you want to paste to your copy buffer using `control +c`, or any other way you normally do it, then run `xpaste`.
 It will prompt for the window to paste in.
 When you click the window it will immediately start pasting the copy buffer.
 It does not press the enter key in order to avoid accidentally entering passwords or other sensitive data to the wrong window.

-### xpastef
+#### xpastef
-To use xpastef just run `xpastef` or `xpastef somefile.txt`, then select the window where you want to paste the file.
+To use `xpastef` just run `xpastef` or `xpastef somefile.txt`, then select the window where you want to paste the file.
 When you click the window it will immediately start pasting the selected file to the selected window.
 It copies line by line hitting enter at the end of each line including the last line.
-If you run xpastef without including a file to paste it will prompt you to enter the filename at run time.
+If you run `xpastef` without including a file to paste it will prompt you to enter the filename at run time.

 ## Examples

-### xpaste
+#### xpaste
 ```
 example@example ~ $ xpaste
 Select window to paste copy buffer